xavibenjamin/brightlycolored.org/styleguide.md

 - This is an unordered list.
 - Second list item
   - Here's a second-level list item
+  - Here's another second-level list item

+---

 - I sometimes use lists in articles, but quite rare.
 Every once in a while, I use a list item that has a paragraph in it which has a little more information.

+- These are pretty cool sometimes, but like I said, don't really use them all that often.

 {% figure alignright /uploads/2013/10/1p4-mac-create-new-vault.png "Use the <code>.alignright</code> class for this image styling.
 Use of images is encouraged." %}